Createdd/Writing/2019/articles/Reflecting2019.md

 ## Adopting a chilled mindset

 One of the very most important realizations for me this year was on how to adopt a more chilled mindset.
-Looking on my past years I always tried to do as much as possible and also challenge myself as much as possible.
+Looking at my past years I always tried to do as much as possible and also challenge myself as much as possible.
 I often did this with only having the goal in mind.
 The goal was always more important to me than the process and also my own being.
-But from an efficiency perspective this is wrong in many ways.
+But from an efficiency perspective, this is wrong in many ways.

 First thing is that we can only control a small fraction of what happens around us.
-We can go in a direction, but most of things will happen independently from our will.
-So this already helps in understanding that our actions have a small effect on the expectations we set us for ourself.
+We can go in a direction, but most of the things will happen independently from our will.
+So this already helps in understanding that our actions have a small effect on the expectations we set us for ourselves.
 Therefore we can have a rather relaxed feeling about pursuing goals.

 The second thing is that very, very often we do not set our own expectations but rather take expectations of others and make it our own expectations.
 This is very difficult to understand, so I want to illustrate it with an example from a day-to-day situation from a job: